 The Webbing Clothes Moth is the most common clothes moth found domestically.
 Adults appear similar to Casemaking Clothes Moths, but have no spots on the wings.
 Webbing clothes moth adults also have a tuft of red hairs on the top of the head.
 While most homeowners will never be this close to an adult moth to compare hairs, if ?specimens are found, you might be able to see the red hairs.

 The Webbing Clothes Moth spins a web that can appear to be a flat silken small mat.
 The moth larvae feed on materials of animal origin including furs, woolens, feathers, and even in food products such as ?dried milk.

 The total life cycle can take from as little as a month to several years depending on the food source and conditions.
 This pest is most devastating to furs as they will cut off the hairs of the fur at the hide level leaving “blotches” or patches of missing fur.
 This type of pest is the reason that many furs are held in storage in the off-season.

 If you see suspicious holes in fabrics or if you see webbing in clothing, contact us for a thorough inspection.
 After we inspect the closets, storage areas, and the fabric, we will be able to tell you whether it appears that you have an infestation.
 If you do have an infestation, our trained professionals are equipped to track the source.
 Then a targeted treatment can be done using products directed only at the infested area.
 This means minimal disruption for you and will lead to peace of mind protecting those beautiful natural fibers!

 Call or contact us online today for a free estimate on Clothes Moths removal and other pest removal services.
-We proudly service the areas of Toms River, Edison, Brick, Trenton, Lakewood, Freehold, Piscataway, New Brunswick and nearby!
+We proudly service the areas of Toms River, Edison, Brick, Trenton, Brick, Lakewood, Freehold, Piscataway, New Brunswick, Princeton, Jackson and nearby!